QuentinRa/blog.quentinra.dev/operating-systems/linux/env/process/_old.md

 <div class="row row-cols-md-2"><div>

-Every linux command is a **process**.
-While you can learn more about [processes here](/operating-systems/linux/env/index.md#processes-and-scheduling) 🤓, some important takeaway are:

 * a process returns `0` if successful ✅, and `not 0` otherwise ❌.
 * each process has a unique identifier called `pid`
 * a process can be killed using `CTRL+C`